The Wordpress Gutenberg editor

 How you actually create each article is an interesting topic that nobody thinks about until the first time they try it.
 I certainly didn't.

-You can install themes from a ton of different marketplaces - ThemeForest is probably the biggest one.
-The themes let you customize so many aspects of how the website looks, from home page content down to fonts and colors (and of course images).
-If you ever look at a website and think "I want that element in my website", then short of getting a developer, Wordpress is what you want to use.
+You can install themes from a ton of different marketplaces – ThemeForest is probably the biggest one.
+The themes let you customize so many aspects of how the website looks, from home page content down to fonts and colours (and of course images).
+If you ever look at a website and think “I want that element in my website”, then short of getting a developer, WordPress is what you want to use.

 If you want to set it and forget it, then go with Squarespace or Wix.
-I've used both quite a bit, and prefer Squarespace for ease of use.
+I’ve used both quite a bit, and prefer Squarespace for ease of use.
 So many beautiful websites have been done with Squarespace.
-It take just a few photos and words.
+It takes just a few photos and words.

 Is this website going to get really big one day?